 Areas of Focus

-This course is offered in a hybrid format with content presented both in the classroom and online (before, during or after the classroom meetings).
 Registrants must complete an online pre-course prior to attending the classroom course.
 Click here for information about the online pre-course.

-For course-related questions, please email Meghan Smithgall.
+For course-related questions, please email the Center for Health and Humanitarian Systems.

 NOTE: Pre-course activities will conducted online using the HELIX platform online learning management system.
 Access instructions will be provided to registrants when details become available.